ayushnaithani6/design-patterns/README.md

 | 🚧     | Interpreter             | ⭐                |
 | 🚧     | Memento                 | ⭐                |
 | 🚧     | Visitor                 | ⭐                |

----

-## FAQs
-### What does this repository contains?
-This repository contains most important and frequently used design pattern, categorized into three main types: creational, structural, and behavioral patterns.

-**Note:** This resource is in development phase, so There is checkbox before each design pattern representing whether it is covered or not.

-### How to get started ?
-1. First step would be to go through this Readme file to understand what are design patterns and why you should use them.
-2. Types of design patterns section contains design patterns categorized into three main types: creational, structural, and behavioral patterns.
-3. Let's say you want to know about any specific design pattern e.g. Abstarct Factory,
-   1. Since Abstract factory is part of Creational Design pattern, so go to `CreationalDesignPatterns > AbstarctFactoryPattern > Readme.md`
-   2. Each design pattern has well written Readme with example and code.
-4. If you are just following full resource go through each design pattern based on **Frequency of use** starting from Creational, then Structural followed by Behavioral.
-First cover all design pattern having 5 ⭐ and 4 ⭐ in Frequency of use.
-This way you will get a good idea what each type contains and how categorization is done.

-**Note:** You don't need to learn anything, just go over concepts, take rough idea, and save this repository and whenever you feel like you can use a particular design pattern to solve any particular usecase just refer.

----

-### About Author
-My name is Ayush Naithani, At the time of writing this working as Software engineer @ Amazon.
-Motivation behind creating this repository is to share, gain and capture knowledge of design patterns.
-Incase if you want to connect you can find me on [LinkedIn](https://www.linkedin.com/in/ayush-naithani/), or [Gmail](mailto:ayushnaithani241@gmail.com).